 A cataract is a clouding of the eye's lens that can result in a change in vision.
 As the clouding develops, it either completely blocks or simply changes the passage of light into the eye via the lens.

 As a result of this blockage, the retina - which sends information to the brain via the optic nerve - does not receive clear information from the lens.
-And instead of seeing the world clearly, your vision becomes blurry, all because the retina and brain cannot process and project a clear picture for you to see.
+Instead of seeing the world clearly, your vision becomes blurry, all because the retina and brain cannot process and project a clear picture for you to see.

 Why Do We Get Cataracts?